 DuckDuckGo is my Google Search alternative of choice.

-DuckDuckGo’s search results are created from a compilation of over 400 sources, including Yahoo, Bing, Wikipedia, its own web crawler and many more (but not Google).
+DuckDuckGo’s search results are created from a compilation of over 400 sources, including Yahoo, Bing, Wikipedia, its own web crawler, and many more (but not Google).

 StartPage claims to be the world’s most private search engine.
 While StartPage’s search results are pulled from Google’s search results, they do not track you or save any information about your searches.

 The company says that they don’t return personalized search results, which Google and Bing do, limiting the results StartPage presents in search results.
-On the bright side, StartPage doesn’t track you like Google and Bing do.
+On the bright side, StartPage doesn’t track you as Google and Bing do.

 searX is a “metasearch” engine, which returns results from other search engines.
 However, it does not store information about its users.